gobo-eiffel/gobo/work/bootstrap/Readme.txt

 The procedure is quite simple:

 .
-Check out the source code from the Gobo CVS repository.
+Check out the source code from the Gobo SVN repository.
 .
 Set the environment variable $GOBO.
 .
 Add $GOBO/bin to your $PATH.
 Some Eiffel distributions such as Visual Eiffel provide older versions of the Gobo